FAQ

 I am planning to apply for the Master’s Degree Programme in East Asian Studies (EAST).
 I did my 3-year BA studies in a field other than social sciences.
 Can I still apply for the EAST programme?

 Our Master's Degree Programme in East Asian Studies is offered in the discipline of social sciences.
-Our Programme is especially designed for students with a study background in social sciences (political science, sociology, contemporary history, and also IR) but we also welcome applications from students of other disciplines.
+Our Programme is especially designed for students with a study background in social sciences (political science, sociology, contemporary history, and also international relations) but we also welcome applications from students of other disciplines.
 Our experience is that students who have a background in social sciences might find it easier to define their research project/thesis, especially at the beginning of the studies.
 The EAST programme equips all students with solid training in methodology and social science methods.

 I am interested in the EAST programme but as a non-EU/EEA citizen I would need to pay tuition fee.
 Can I receive a scholarship?